Payment protection insurance

 3. Via our online form:

-Using our online PPI form to submit your PPI complaint is an easy and convenient way to submit the form to us.
+Using our online PPI form is an easy and convenient way to submit your PPI mis-sell or non-disclosure of unfair commission complaint to us.

-The form takes around 30 minutes to complete.
-You'll need to make sure you have plenty of time to complete it, as you can't save your progress.
+The form takes around 30 minutes to complete and you can’t save your progress, so you’ll need to make sure you have plenty of time to complete it.
+However, don’t worry if you don’t have all the information which might be required, you can still submit your complaint.

-Before you start, you'll need to have information about your PPI, including the policy or account number, to hand.
+Having any information about your PPI, including the policy or account number, to hand (if you have it), will be useful when completing the form.

 Please be aware your information will only be used for the purpose of your PPI claim.
 If you wish to know more about how your information may be used, please look at the Privacy Notice.